[Solved] How to Create a UEFI-bootable Portable Windows USB Drive?

 * Tips:

-1. To create an USB drive that supports UEFI booting, you should select the "GPT for UEFI" or "MBR For BIOS and UEFI" partitioning scheme, or use a custom partition scheme that supports UEFI booting.
+1. To create a UEFI-bootable USB drive, you should select the "GPT for UEFI"/"MBR For BIOS and UEFI" partitioning scheme, or a custom partition scheme with UEFI boot support.

-2. If you choose "Keep the existing partition scheme", you need to manually prepare the partitions on the USB drive before this step, and here is the user guide on how to manually prepare partitions for Windows To Go.
+2. If you select "Keep the existing partition scheme" option, you need to manually prepare the USB drive partitions before this step.
+View guide: How to Manually Prepare Partitions for Windows To Go.

-3. For more detailed information about "Partition scheme", "Installation mode" and "Enable BitLocker", please refer to: How to create portable Windows 11/10/8/7 from an ISO, WIM, ESD, SWM, VHD(X) or DBI file?
+3. For detailed information about "Partition scheme", "Installation mode" and "Enable BitLocker", please refer to: How to Create Portable Windows 11/10/8/7 from ISO, WIM, ESD, SWM, VHD(X) or DBI files?

 Step 6.
-After clicking "Proceed", a pop-up will appear asking you if you want to format it to continue, click "Yes" if you are sure.
+After clicking "Proceed", a confirmation dialog will appear asking whether to continue formatting the drive.
+Click "Yes" if you accept the operation.

 The drive needs to be formatted prompt

 Step 7.
-After clicking "Yes", WinToUSB begins installing Windows to the destination drive.
+After clicking "Yes", WinToUSB initiates Windows installation on the destination drive.

 installing Windows to USB

 Step 8.
-It takes some time to install.
-After installation restart the computer and change BIOS to boot from your USB drive.
+The installation will take some time.
+After installation, restart the computer and enter UEFI/BIOS settings to boot from the USB drive.

 change BIOS to boot from USB